MysteryPancake/Houdini-OpenCL/README.md

 This is exactly what @ bindings are doing.
 They replace `@P` with the equivalent OpenCL read/write instruction for that data type.

-## Fixing "1 warning generated" OpenCL error
+## Fixing "1 warning generated" errors

 Sometimes OpenCL spams the message "1 warning generated", but doesn't spam the actual warning.